 I love the last line, “my life a patient willing descent into the grass.”
 The thought of holding that posture towards life and death brings an instant relaxation to my body, and a very simple ease.
 I think the thing that makes it beautiful for me is that he writes not about death itself, but about the openness and willingness while alive.

-In writing this post, I noticed the title of the poem, ‘The Wish to be Generous.”
+It can be easy to read this poem and fail to notice the title, ‘The Wish to be Generous.”
 How beautiful.
 If you read here regularly, you’ll know that being generous is something I’ve been paying attention to, trying to better understand the blocks in me that have the effect of precluding generosity.
 Wendell Berry here is writing about an ultimate form of generosity, the willingness to offer his life peacefully and gracefully.
 With that perspective, how can one not be generous with all the material things that really don’t matter so much.